 As risk management professionals, we play an essential role in helping people and companies identify, understand and mitigate

 their property and liability risks.
 Our global network of experienced underwriters, risk engineers, appraisers and claim professionals

-share risk management knowledge and expertise with customers in 26 countries to help them avoid or reduce loss.
+share risk management knowledge and expertise with customers in 26 countries to help them protect their homes and businesses

 Chubb also supports risk reduction efforts through sponsorships and memberships in groups such as the Insurance Institute

-Chubb’s Loss Control University, housed in a state-of-the-art training center in Warren, New Jersey, offers educational programs on fire protection, worker
+Chubb’s Loss Control University, housed in a state-of-the-art training center in Warren, New Jersey, educates building managers, risk managers, building

 and agents and brokers, Chubb helps to inform business and industry groups, law enforcement and governmental agencies about